======================================================================

 cartridge-only system, and is incompatible with the 3D glasses.

-The Master System was released in competition with the Nintendo
+As a third-generation console, the Master System was released in

-Entertainment System (NES).
-Its library is smaller and with fewer
+competition with the Nintendo Entertainment System (NES).
+Its library

-well-reviewed games than the NES, due in part to Nintendo licensing
+is smaller and with fewer well-reviewed games than the NES, due in

-newer, improved hardware, it failed to overturn Nintendo's market
+Though the Master System had newer, improved hardware, it failed to

-Korea, and Australia.
+South Korea, New Zealand, and Australia.

-units worldwide.
+worldwide.
 In addition, Tectoy has sold licensed Master System

 variants in Brazil.
 Retrospective criticism has recognized its role in